-Victims of violence should not bathe or change clothes prior to documentation of physical evidence.
-Preserving evidence may be necessary to prove criminal domestic violence, dating violence, stalking, or in obtaining a protection order.
-If victims do not opt for forensic evidence collection, health care providers can still treat injuries.
+Victims of violence should not bathe or change clothes before documentation of physical evidence.
+Preserving evidence may be necessary to prove criminal domestic violence, dating violence, stalking, or obtaining a protection order.
+If victims do not opt for forensic evidence collection, healthcare providers can still treat injuries.